CDOT-CV/jpo-cvmanager/webapp/src/components/help.md

 The RSU Filters section allows users to narrow down the visible RSUs based on vendor and operational status.
 This helps users focus on specific types of hardware or troubleshoot particular categories of RSUs.

-The RSU Configuration section allows users to query for RSUs (by selecting a polygon on the map), and configure multiple RSUs at once.For more information on RSU configuration, see [Configuring RSUs](#configuring-rsus)
+The RSU Configuration section allows Operators and Admins to query for RSUs (by selecting a polygon on the map), and configure multiple RSUs at once.
+For more information on RSU configuration, see [Configuring RSUs](#configuring-rsus)

-#### Configuring RSUs
+#### Configuring RSUs (Requires Operator or Admin role)

 Selecting an RSU on the map will open a popup window along with a side configuration menu.
 The popup displays detailed information including the RSU’s IP address, online status, last online time, milepost number, serial number, and the number of messages it has reported.
 The configuration menu allows users, depending on their access level, to perform actions such as retrieving the current message forwarding settings, modifying configurations, checking firmware updates, applying firmware updates, or rebooting the RSU.